 Description: Ancestral home of the Erskine family, dating to about 1368.

-Open (2017): Afternoons only.
-Thursday to Monday, May to August; Friday to Monday, March to April & September to October.
+Open (2019): Thursday to Monday afternoons, May to August; Friday to Monday afternoons, April & September to October.

 Description: Attractive tower house once occupied by descendants of Robert the Bruce, with an excellent hilltop location.